swallan/junit-config/index.md

 It can be difficult to get everything correctly on your machine.
 If it’s not working, don’t dwell on it and test on the servers for now.

+On this page there are instructions for several methods:
+- Windows command prompt
+- macOS terminal
+- jUnit
+- Windows Subsystem for Linux (Advanced)

 ## Windows Instructions:

 1. Download `hamcrest-core-1.3.jar` and `junit-4.12.jar` from canvas.